Pleasant Plans Road and Potter Road (P3) Project Summary - As of 07-29-2021

 Since the updated project cost estimate was provided in late March, the Town has been diligent in coordinating a solution to covering the gap between the project cost and the available reimbursement funds.
 This effort has been conducted with a three-fold approach as outlined below:

 - The Town has been working diligently with NCDOT and the Charlotte Regional Transportation Planning Organization (CRTPO) to identify and aggressively pursue available funding dollars to help cover the additional project costs.
 The Town submitted an application on April 30, 2021 requesting the maximum amount possible of $2,197,110 in additional project funds.
-The grant applications are under review and funding dollars will be awarded in July and NCDOT will hopefully approve an updated intergovernmental agreement by October 2021.
-We are very optimistic about receiving additional project reimbursement funds based on preliminary feedback from CRTPO staff and the coordination we had with them leading up to the submittal.
+On June 17, 2021, the Town was informed that CRTPO had approved budget shortfall funding in the amount of $2,197,600 which requires an additional 20% Town match of $549,400.

 - The Town has been coordinating with state elected officials in an effort to secure additional project funds from other sources.